 Older buildings, particularly those without central heating, are most prone to damp.
 This is because, unlike new builds, older buildings have not been designed sufficiently to allow moisture to escape.

 Some types of damp are much easier to treat and manage than others and are more commonplace in privately rented accommodation (9.3%) than those rented through a housing association (4.4%) or owner occupied homes (2.6%).
-This means that landlords and potential buyers are the most likely to be the ones to seek a damp proofing quote to address the issue.
+This means that landlords and potential buyers are the most likely to be the ones to seek a damp proofing survey to identify and address the issue.

 Knowing what to look for will ensure that you don’t get any nasty surprises down the line, so we have put together some signs to look out when trying to identify different types of damp.